How to Help a Friend

 If you suspect that a friend is suicidal:

-• Do not try to handle the situation alone.
+- Do not try to handle the situation alone.
 If you believe that your friend is going to harm themselves, do not leave them alone.
-Contact someone who can help you and your friend in this situation.
-Options include:
+Contact someone who can provide immediate assistance:

-• Be non-judgmental.
-This is not the time to argue about morals, challenge the validity of the person's experience or try to make them feel guilty about their feelings.
+- Be non-judgmental.
+This is not a time to argue about morals, challenge the validity of the person's feelings or try to make them feel guilty.
 Encourage your friend to consider other options and to make a specific plan for how to get help.

-• Do not be sworn to secrecy.
-Your friend may open up to you and then ask you not to tell anyone else.
-This isn't fair to you and it isn't safe for your friend.
+- Do not be sworn to secrecy.
 It is better to risk your friend's anger than to take chances.
 Don't promise to keep secrets, but do promise to help the person in whatever way you can

-• Communicate that you care.
-Reassure your friend that even though life feels overwhelming, there are ways to work through these feelings.
+- Communicate that you care.
 Let your friend know that you have hope for their future and that you will be there to help.

-• Take good care of yourself, too.
+- Take good care of yourself, too.
 Helping a friend in distress can be frightening, exhausting, and frustrating.
-Get support from someone close to you or from a professional counselor.

 Other resources